This week’s lecture was formed by four professionals who all run their businesses in different ways. Let’s start with the STUDIO

 So the idea is simple.
 They only work on things they love and employ freelancers to help them achieve their goals.
 As a customer, it must be a good feeling to know that someone is working with you because they love what you do.
 Not because they need to live and want money!

-Whilst I think this is a great idea, I am not sure how long I would last in business if I only took on clients who’s work appealed to me.
+Whilst I think this is a great idea, I am not sure how long I would last in business if I only took on clients whose work appealed to me.
 Yes, it would be amazing to do that, but with projects that truly inspire few and far between would this be financially viable?

 Working as part of a smaller group and outsourcing to freelancers is an interesting idea.
 I wonder if Lovers are transparent about when they do this?

-As a side note, I really like the project management tools that Lisa spoke about2 and how the client can see how much ‘work time’ they have left in a non confrontational way.
+As a side note, I really like the project management tools that Lisa spoke about2 and how the client can see how much ‘work time’ they have left in a non-confrontational way.

 Theo Inglis – Freelance